esheldon/wq/README.md

     command: script

+Don't forget the space between the colon ":" and the value.
 You can also put requirements in the job file.
 For example, to grab 3 cores and only use  nodes from groups gen1 and gen2, but not group slow

     command: script
     N: 3